East Bay Neighborhood Guide — Updated 2026

 This is the part of Walnut Creek that surprises newcomers most.
 Despite the polished downtown, the city manages 16 developed city parks plus over 3,000 acres of protected Open Space — a legacy of a 1974 citizen-backed bond measure that bought up the foothills to prevent overdevelopment.

 The crown jewel is Heather Farm Park, a 100-acre destination with an all-inclusive playground, dog park, equestrian center, skate park, tennis complex, the Clarke Swim Center, and the beautiful Gardens at Heather Farm.
-Larkey Park on the north side draws families with its splash pad and the renowned Lindsay Wildlife Experience — a hands-on wildlife rehabilitation museum where kids meet rescued hawks, owls, and foxes.
+Larkey Park on the north side draws families with its splash pad and the renowned Lindsay Wildlife Experience.
 Civic Park, right next to downtown, transforms into an outdoor ice rink each winter.

 Tucked within these spaces sits Old Borges Ranch, a working 20th-century cattle ranch on the National Register of Historic Places, complete with live farm animals.